TrustFinity/patdryburgh.com/_projects/ongo.md

 layout: project
 author: patdryburgh
 photo: "/images/work/hero-ongo.jpg"
-it: From 2011&ndash;2012, I designed mobile and web interfaces for a New York Times and Washington Post-backed news reading service called
+it: I designed mobile and web interfaces for a New York Times and Washington Post-backed news reading service called
 ---